Last Updated on January 28, 2024 by Carrie Stephens

-Ships from the Old World came to New Zealand and brought cats.
+Ships from the Old World arrive in New Zealand with cats.
 The adult kakapos were more susceptible to predation by feral cats because they weren’t well-adapted to dealing with cats.

 Kakapos’ natural response to predators is to freeze when startled.
 This enables them to blend in with their environment since their main predators are eagles, who hunt by sight.

 It’s suspected that the chicks were dying due to starvation or predation by Polynesian rats.
 Currently, Kakapos are monitored and protected by conservationists.

-How Do Parrots Protect Themselves from Predators?
+How Parrots Protect Themselves from Predators

 - Primary Defenses: Adaptations in their appearance or behavior decrease the likelihood of a predator noticing them in the first place.

 - Secondary Defenses: Should they be noticed, their defenses enable the parrot to escape.